jseanpatel/jseanpatel/README.md

 ## **Hi there, I'm Jacob**  👋

-### I'm a student at the University of California, Berkeley studying computer science with a minor in education.
+### I'm a student at the University of California, Berkeley studying computer science and education.

+- 📕  I'm interested in using technology to bridge educational inequities.
 - 🌳 I'm currently working on my computer science learning platform, [Treetop Learning][treetop]!
-- 👯 I’m looking to build impact projects with others.
+- 💻  I’m looking to build impactful projects with others.
 - ⚡ Fun fact: I am a both a 🇪🇸 Spanish and 🇺🇸 American citizen.

 ### Languages and tools: